exercism/factor/docs/INSTALLATION.md

 If you're not blessed with hard links, then you can use one of the three other methods mentioned in the [Factor documentation on this](http://docs.factorcode.org/content/article-add-vocab-roots.html).

 1. Use an environment variable.
-Factor looks at the FACTOR_ROOTS environment variable for a list of PATHSEP-separated paths, where PATHSEP is your platform's PATH entry separator (`:` on Unicies, `;` on Windows).
+Factor looks at the `FACTOR_ROOTS` environment variable for a list of paths, separated by `:` on Unicies, `;` on Windows, or whatever your path separator is.
 This means:
-  * `export FACTOR_ROOTS="home/you/exercism/factor"` in your `.bashrc` or equivalent
+  * `export FACTOR_ROOTS="home/you/exercism/factor:another/directory"` in your `.bashrc` or equivalent
-  * On Windows, changing your user's enivronment variables to set `FACTOR_ROOTS` to `C:\Users\You\exercism\factor`.
+  * On Windows, changing your user's enivronment variables to set `FACTOR_ROOTS` to `C:\Users\You\exercism\factor;C:\Another\Directory`.

 2. Create a configuration file.
-You can list additional vocabulary roots in a file that Factor reads at startup: [Additional vocabulary roots file](http://docs.factorcode.org/content/article-.factor-roots.html)
+You can list additional vocabulary roots in a file read by Factor at startup: [Additional vocabulary roots file](http://docs.factorcode.org/content/article-.factor-roots.html)

 3. Call the [add-vocab-root](http://docs.factorcode.org/content/word-add-vocab-root%2Cvocabs.loader.html) word from your [.factor-rc file](http://docs.factorcode.org/content/article-.factor-rc.html).